 Objectives.
 The Academy of Behavioral Finance & Economics

-- Development of New Finance & Economic Models and Theories for the Post-2008, Post-Efficient-Markets-Theory World;
+- Development of New Financial & Economic Models and Theories for the Post-2008 (Post-Efficient Markets) World;

 - Contributions to Advance our Understanding and Knowledge of:

-- Decision Making Under Conditions of Risk and Uncertainly;
+- Business Decision Making Under Conditions of Risk and Uncertainly;

 - Investment in and Workings of Financial Markets at all levels of functionality and capital allocation- including both public and private aspects;